 Most of these materials come in a variety of styles.
 The most commonly used is the standing seam roof.
 The panels attach at overlapping seams that hide the fastening system, so there aren’t visible screws.
 This offers a sleeker, modern look to your roof.
 The panels are much larger than shingles and are more difficult to install.
 They can be installed on a wide variety of roof types, regardless of slope.
 Unfortunately, some HOAs don’t allow for standing seam roofs.

 Metal shingles are designed to look like traditional shingles, and they are much simpler to install.
-This is a popular choice for people who don’t want their roof to stand out from their neighbor’s roof but still want the durability, longevity, and insulation of a metal roof.
+Metal shake shingles provide the look of wood shake roofing without the problems that come with maintaining a wood roof.
+Usually, each metal panel of this roofing style is embossed with a heavy wood grain texture to give off the charm of a wooden roof.
+Metal shingles can also be pressed to mimic slate roofs as well.
+A traditional slate roof can be expensive and also very heavy.
+Some rafters even have to be reinforced to support a slate roof.
+By opting for a metal roof, you’ll get the look of natural slate roofing and you won’t have to worry about any problems down the line with your home’s structure.
+Metal shingles are a popular choice for people who don’t want their roof to stand out from their neighbor’s roof but still want the durability, longevity, and insulation of a metal roof.
 The major drawback is the higher price point and the thinner gauge metals used for the shingles, which means they may not last as long as a standing seam roof.
 It also isn’t the best choice for low-grade slope.

 Maintaining Metal Roofs